ParAlg/gbbs/docs/benchmarks/connectivity/connectivity.md

 ## Algorithm Implementations
-We provide multiple implementations of connectivity in GAB.
+We provide multiple implementations of connectivity in GBBS.
 The primary implementation is based on the low-diameter decomposition based algorithm from [Shun et al.](https://dl.acm.org/doi/10.1145/2612669.2612692).